Breaking the Scale Barrier: One-Shot Knowledge Transfer via Frequency Transform: Methods

 \textbf{Preservation and Truncation:} A binary mask $\mathbf{M}_r$ is applied to preserve only the low-frequency coefficients along all three dimensions (layer, input, output), defined by the frequency ratio $r$:

-where $ \odot$ denotes truncating the coefficient values of zero after dot multiplication.
+where $ \odot$ denotes truncating the coefficient values of zero after dot multiplication, and the condition $\mathcal{C}$ is defined as $l \leq \lfloor rL \rfloor, m \leq \lfloor rd_{\text{in}} \rfloor, \text{ and } n \leq \lfloor rd_{\text{out}} \rfloor$.
 This step yields a compact set of coefficients, which we define as the \textbf{learngenes $\mathcal{G}$}.
 By discarding high-frequency information, this approach significantly reduces computing requirements compared to high-effort transfer while preserving essential knowledge.
 This makes direct extraction a scalable and lightweight solution for initializing downstream models.